 Step 2.
 Gain At Least 9-Months of Supervised Professional Experience Through a Clinical Fellowship Program

-The Kansas Department for Aging and Disability Services requires 9 months of postgraduate professional experience supervised by a licensed speech-language pathologist that you can complete on a full-time or part-time basis:
+The Kansas Department for Aging and Disability Services requires 9 months of postgraduate professional experience supervised by a licensed speech-language pathologist that you can complete on a full-time or part-time basis.
+That can stretch for up to 18 months, but you can’t expect to work less than 15 hours a week for your experience to count.

 A temporary license is required during your fellowship.
 Temporary licenses are issued for a period of 12-months and can be renewed once for those following a part-time schedule.
-To get the temporary license, you need to submit two forms:
+To get the temporary license, you will have to fork over $65 and submit two forms:

 - License application form (temporary license)